 Fort Washington PA

-- A web-based system for managing new client relationships for a multination law firm.
+- A web-based system for managing new client relationships for a multinational law firm.
 Built using Java, Spring, JQuery, and AngularJS.

 - Management systems for the cable industry.
 Built using Scala, Spring, and OSGi.

 - Back-end for a mobile banking application.
-Built using Node.js, Rails, with relational (Postgres) and no-SQL (MongoDB) databases.
+Built using Node.JS, Rails, with relational (Postgres) and non-relational (MongoDB) databases.